ZupIT/beagle-docs/Settings/content/fr/docs/Tutoriais/Criando um formulário e submetendo para uma API.md

 ---
-title: Criando um formulário e submetendo para uma API
+title: Criando um formulário e submetendo para uma Api
+weight: 235
 description: >-
-  This is a example for a description
+  This a example for a description
 ---

+---

+undefined